haosong8/website_sale_checkout_tos/README.md

 1. Go to **Website → Configuration → Settings**
 2. Scroll to the **"Checkout Terms & Conditions"** section
 3. Configure the following:
-   - **Enable Terms of Service**: Toggle to enable/disable TOS enforcement
+   - **Enable Terms of Service**: Toggle to enable/disable the review dialog
    - **TOS Title**: Title displayed for the Terms of Service (e.g., "Terms & Conditions")
    - **TOS Content**: Full TOS text with HTML formatting support
    - **TOS Version**: Version identifier (e.g., "v1.0", "2025-11-24")
-   - **Show TOS in Modal**: If enabled, TOS displays in a modal popup; if disabled, opens in a dedicated page

 ## Usage

 ### For Customers

-1. When TOS is enabled, customers will see a required checkbox on the payment/checkout page
-2. Customers must check the box to agree to the Terms & Conditions
-3. They can click the TOS link to view the full terms (in modal or new page)
+1. On the cart summary the customer clicks **Review & Accept Terms**
+2. The dialog opens with the full terms; they tick the checkbox and click **Accept & Continue**
+3. The flow automatically redirects them to checkout/payment with proof of acceptance
-4. Orders cannot be placed without accepting the TOS
+4. Orders cannot be placed without completing the dialog

 ### For Administrators